alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * [growing season inspections](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515931/form-phe86.pdf) to export flower bulbs, or plants in a ‘dormant state’
 * [the soil your plants are growing in](https://www.gov.uk/government/publications/potato-cyst-nematode-application-for-soil-sampling) - if the country you're exporting to says you need this

-[Question for SME: Is eDomero available for these tasks?
-It is not mentioned in the current guidance]

 If you’re a member of the [Plant Health Propagation Scheme](https://www.gov.uk/guidance/plant-health-propagation-scheme) or the [Seed potato Classification Scheme](https://www.gov.uk/guidance/the-seed-potato-classification-scheme), you may not need an inspection.
 [Contact APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out.